Saturday, June 14, 2025

 I had a Pandora station for Pavement when I was 18.
 Every band it threw at me had me like, "This is what music is supposed to sound like!!!"
 This is where I listened to The Replacements for my first time.

 I remember "Can't Hardly Wait" instantly became an anthem for me.
 I always thought of it as this ratty young man who's unsure of himself wanting to make a change.
 With only a handful of words sung within 3 minutes, he depicts scenery involving anxiety, love letters, heaven, and ashtrays.
 "Jesus rides beside me.
 He never buys any smokes."
 That's genius.
 And of course, the simple play on words with "I CAN'T hardly wait."
-Sounds like something a teenager would mumble as they roll their at their parents.
+Sounds like something a teenager would mumble as they roll their eyes at their parents.
 The energy of this song tells me this is an inspired person who wants to start making changes.
 But he wants to make sure we know that he's not excited about the process.
 That's often how I feel about my own life.

 This might sound like a perfect band for guys in high school or college.
 Then why does all this stuff still feel applicable to me at age 33?
 Trying to navigate towards signs of self-discovery through the tarpits of your own self-loathing.
 I've never been under the impression that there's any true "destination" in journeys like this.
 We're always developing as people.
 But I'm still seemingly stuck in some developmental stage that most people go through in their adolescence.
 I've felt less willing to work and more agitated toward my peers over these last few years than I ever did as a teenager.
 Maybe I just need a band who'll invited me to "hang side by side" with them as we're punished for our crimes of human inadequacy.
 Or maybe listen to a dude continuously yell "I'M SO UNSATISFIED" for like 4 minutes.